simondlevy/BreezyRobotArm/README.md

 To get started, you should download and install [PyFirmata](https://github.com/tino/pyFirmata).
-Once your robot arm is connected to your Arduino, launch the Arduino IDE and do
+Once your robot arm is connected to your Arduino, launch the Arduino IDE and upload the sketch in
 <b>File/Exmaples/Firmata/StandardFirmata</b>.
 If you have a [Lynxmotion
 AL5](http://www.lynxmotion.com/c-124-al5a.aspx) arm (without wrist rotation) you should be able to run the <b>LynxmotionAL5.py</b> example right away.
 As